Have you been suffering headaches with no obvious cause? The problem could be in your mouth!

 Teeth Grinding Can Create Serious Health Issues over Time

 Bruxism may start as a nervous habit – for example, chewing on fingernails, the end of a pen, or other small objects.
 Over time, it can develop into a severe issue that happens every night.
-Even if you don’t chew on things during the day, you can still have it.

 Aside from headaches, some common symptoms of bruxism include: